Terry Dozier, Ed.D.

 - Named the National Teacher of the Year and the South Carolina Teacher of the Year in 1985.

 - Nineteen years of classroom teaching experience in settings as diverse as inner-city Miami, suburban South Carolina and the Singapore American School.

-- Secured more than $20 million in external funding to improve the recruitment, preparation, support and ongoing professional development of teachers in the four Metropolitan Educational Training Alliance (META) school districts.
+- Secured more than $30 million in external funding to improve the recruitment, preparation, support and ongoing professional development of teachers in the Greater Richmond area.

-- Serving as principal investigator on a $7.5 million, five-year grant from the U.S. Department of Education to further refine, expand and evaluate the impact of the Richmond Teacher Residency program.
-The grant funds four additional cohorts of up to 30 residents per year, refines the M.Ed. in special education program, enhances the content knowledge of special education teachers and builds a pipeline of STEM teachers for Richmond Public Schools.
+- Serving as principal investigator on a $7.5 million, five-year Teacher Quality Partnership grant from the U.S. Department of Education to further refine, expand and evaluate the impact RTR (formerly the Richmond Teacher Residency program).
+The grant funds four additional cohorts of up to 30 residents per year and continues a longitudinal study of RTR.

 - Coordinating the META National Board Certification Support Program for teachers in the metro Richmond area who seek National Board Certification, an advanced, voluntary professional development process that recognizes teachers who meet the highest standards of the profession.